chenyuan0510/WHTS/README.md

 # WHTS
-Weighted hub and time sampling
+Weighted hub and time sampling: A more cost-saving or sensitive and robust strategy for regular nucleic acid-testing in COVID-19 pandemic

 ### Guides
 #### Quick start: